vsmalladi/tfsee-manuscript/manuscript.md

 However, without further high-throughput data to study promoter-enhancer linking (as measured by 4C, ChIA-PET, or Hi-C) [@zQrKrStO, @Z4cumk9R, @SNLehHrw] it is difficult to understand the stage specific regulatory network.

-To further understand the potential regulators of each cluster we determined a rank order frequency distribution for all TFs within each cluster (Figure {@fig:late_pre_diff}D and E, {@fig:late_pre_histone}D and E, {@fig:primitive_gut}D and E).
+To further understand the potential regulators of each cluster we determined a rank order frequency distribution for all TFs within each cluster (Figure {@fig:late_pre_diff}D and E).
-This analysis reveled enrichment of HINFP, RARG, ZIC3, and SP1-like family TFs (SP1 and SP8) [@gM7zvZej, @rj3cD1pL, @197694eEU, @1EnCQmxEg] which are important regulators of embryonic development.
+This analysis revealed  enrichment of HINFP, RARG, ZIC3, and SP1-like family TFs (SP1 and SP8) which are important regulators of embryonic development [@gM7zvZej, @rj3cD1pL, @197694eEU, @1EnCQmxEg] (Figure {@fig:late_pre_diff}D).
+Additionally, the Onecut family (ONECUT2 and ONECUT3), EGR1, MITF and FOXP1 TFs are enriched in cluster 4 and have been shown to function in pancreatic and islet cell development [@1A0K4olzK, @8w17x8DY, @1D7e4QOVB, @2TOwbbq7] (Figure {@fig:late_pre_diff}E).
+Similar results were obtained for comparison of TFSEE scores from different clusters using GRO-seq and Histone called enhancers (Figure {@fig:primitive_gut}D and E, {@fig:late_pre_histone}D and E).

+To compare TFs enriched between GRO-seq and Histone driven TFSEE scores we compared the TFs enriched in pre- and late-pancreatic differentiation.
+We found 9 and 12 TFs enriched in common for pre- and late-pancreatic respectively.
+The differences in TFs that are enriched may be due, in part, to enhancer calling using H3K4me1 and H3K27ac enrichment, yields much larger numbers of putative enhancers, many of which may be false positives or inactive as true regulatory elements producing more varied enriched TF motifs.
+Altogether, our results show that TFSEE can be used to identify cell type specific TFs that control the biology of those cell types.

 ## Discussion